Sorting Reading Questions: Launching Your Reading Test Prep Strategies Unit

 Next, I ask students to raise their hands and share if they have a question like the one we've just categorized.

 Students read their questions one-by-one and we decided as a class if the questions fit the category that we are discussing.
-We continued until we've grouped and classified all questions.
+We continue until we've grouped and classified all questions.

 You can see the results of this minilesson in the picture below.
 (We also use a "comprehension stoplight" for our levels of thinking about reading, so you will that we also connected our green, yellow, and red type of thinking to the types of questions in the picture).